This Programme is funded by :

-The Health Security Program (HeSP) in West and Central Africa, financed by the World Bank Group, was officially launched on October 4, 2024, in Praia, Cabo Verde.
-Implemented by the West African Health Organization (WAHO), the HeSP Program aims to strengthen regional and national capacities to prevent, detect, and respond to health emergencies.
-This program marks a crucial step for health security in the region and adopts a “One Health” approach, promoting collaboration between the human health, animal health, and environmental sectors, with the objective of strengthening the resilience of health systems and ensuring an effective response to health emergencies.
-The HeSP Program also aims to improve regional cooperation and increase the capacity of health systems in West and Central African countries to prevent, detect, and respond to health crises.
-The HeSP program will be implemented in several phases.
-After the initial phase implemented in Cabo Verde, Guinea, and Liberia, other countries in West and Central Africa will join the program during subsequent phases.
+The Health Security Programme (HeSP) in West and Central Africa, financed by the World Bank Group, was officially launched on October 4, 2024, in Praia, Cabo Verde.
+Implemented by the West African Health Organization (WAHO), the HeSP Programme aims to strengthen regional and national capacities to prevent, detect, and respond to health emergencies.
+This programme marks a crucial step for health security in the region and adopts a “One Health” approach, promoting collaboration between the human health, animal health, and environmental sectors, with the objective of strengthening the resilience of health systems and ensuring an effective response to health emergencies.
+The HeSP Programme also aims to improve regional cooperation and increase the capacity of health systems in West and Central African countries to prevent, detect, and respond to health crises.
+The HeSP programme will be implemented in several phases.
+After the initial phase implemented in Cabo Verde, Guinea, and Liberia, other countries in West and Central Africa will join the programme during subsequent phases.

 1: Prevention of health emergencies,